amanoese/node-gsh/README.md

 Docker

 must avoid having to use sudo when you use the docker command.

-If your system need to use sudo when you use the docker command.
 ```bash
 $ sudo groupadd docker
 $ sudo usermod -aG docker $USER